🔍 공개 퀴즈 검색

 What is an ecosystem?

-1. Only living organisms
+1. Only living organisms in an area

-3. Only non-living factors
+3. Only non-living factors in an area

-4. A single population
+4. A single species population

 Which of the following is an abiotic factor?